hmbotelho/FIS_image_analysis/readme.md

 1. Background correction
 2. Organoid segmentation
 3. Quality control: rejection of aberrant organoids (optional)
+4. Organoid tracking
-4. Measurement of organoid area
+5. Measurement of organoid area
-5. Export of measurements (CSV) and segmentation masks (PNG)
+6. Export of measurements (CSV) and segmentation masks (TIF)

 Analysis of the demonstration dataset will produce equivalent results regardless of using CellProfiler or Fiji.